skulpt/skulpt/moreiteration.rst

     loop variable
         A variable used as part of the terminating condition of a loop.

-    meta-notation
-        Extra symbols or notation that helps describe other notation.
-Here we introduced square brackets, ellipses, italics, and bold as meta-notation to help describe optional, repeatable, substitutable and fixed parts of the Python syntax.

-    middle-test loop
-        A loop that executes some of the body, then tests for the exit condition, and then may execute some more of the body.
-We don't have a special Python construct for this case, but can use ``while`` and ``break`` together.

     nested loop
         A loop inside the body of another loop.